Social Security Administration (SSA) Quarterly Data for

 Download this dataset

 The goal of the Social Security Administration (SSA) is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
-The Office of Public Inquiries (OPI) is the receipt, control, response, and referral point for public inquiries addressed to the Commissioner and OPI.
+The Office of Public Inquiries and Communications Support (OPICS) is the receipt, control, response, and referral point for public inquiries addressed to the Commissioner and OPICS.
 This dataset reflects a categorization of inquiries from the public.
+As of the first quarter of 2018, SSA no longer plans to aggregate and report this data.

-In carrying out its responsibilities, OPI does the following:
+In carrying out its responsibilities, OPICS does the following:

 - Responds to public high-priority inquiries.